 If you have not received one or more of your stimulus payments, then you will need to claim this as a recovery rebate via your tax filing for the relevant year.
 This include retroactive stimulus check payments.

-President Biden and the Democrat controlled Congress recently passed two major spending bills – $1.7 trillion omnibus government funding bill and a scaled down version of the Build Build Better (BBB) act, known as the Inflation Reduction Act (H.R.
+President Biden and the Democrat controlled Congress recently passed two major spending bills – $1.7 trillion omnibus government funding bill and a scaled down Build Build Better (BBB) act, known as the Inflation Reduction Act (H.R.
 5376).

-While this bill included funding for several groups and additional taxes on corporations, it did not include another stimulus check or economic impact payment in 2023.
+While each piece of legislation included funding for several groups it did not include another stimulus check or economic impact payment in 2023.
 Further, neither bill contained funding to extend the pandemic Child Credit Credit (CTC) or emergency SNAP allotments.

 While many individuals and families could have benefited from some form of government support, especially with higher interest rates, there simply was not enough political support for further payments or tax credit expansions that could spur further inflation.

-A Fourth Stimulus Check in 2022 to Deal With Inflation Pressures?
+A Fourth Stimulus Check to Deal With Inflation Pressures?

 There has plenty of talk of a fourth stimulus check in 2022, originally as a relief payment in Biden’s build Back Better Bill (BBB) and now as a way to offset higher costs many consumers are seeing due to record inflation.

 However progress on a 4th stimulus check has stalled in Congress due to lack of agreement among Democrats and Republicans and what they can sell to their constituents ahead of the upcoming mid-term elections.

 Gas Stimulus?With rising gas prices, many states are providing gas tax holidays which save drivers a few cents at the pump.
 Some states and even Congress are also considering a gas relief stimulus check which will pay families up to $400 p/month through 2022.